TwinFan/HelloWorld-XP/README.md

 This is a "Hello World" example plugin for use with X-Plane and can serve as a basis for your own plugin development.
 Its code is originally taken from [X-Plane's developer site](https://developer.x-plane.com/code-sample/hello-world-sdk-3/).

-Added are IDE projects for XCode and MS Visual Studio as well as a `CMakeList.txt` setup for use with Visual Studio and the provided Docker environment for cross platform build.
+Added are an IDE project for XCode as well as a `CMakeList.txt` setup for use with MS Visual Studio, the provided Docker environment for cross platform build, and GitHub Actions.

 ## Credits
 LiveTraffic is based on a number of other great libraries and APIs, most notably: